YunTai-Yang/RCS/RCSsimulator/Readme.md

 # 3. environment.py is environment where you rocket launched.

     - Set gravity and wind, etc.
-    - And set state-space, calculate them
+    - And set state-space equation, calculate them

 * Now, base settings are complete